Naples, Florida: Economy

 The economy of Naples is based largely on tourism and was historically based on real estate development and agriculture.
 Due to its proximity to the Everglades and Ten Thousand Islands, Naples is also popular among ecotourists.

-Companies based in Naples include ACI Worldwide, Beasley Broadcast Group, ASG Technologies, and Arthrex, a global medical device company, in addition to numerous small businesses.
+Companies based in Naples include Beasley Broadcast Group and ASG Technologies in addition to numerous small businesses.
 Due to the wealth present in Collier County, Naples is also home to many small non-profit organizations.
 The surrounding Naples metro area is also home to major private employers such as Fortune 1000 company Health Management Associates and technology company NewsBank.

-In 2009, Naples placed 10th in a report by U.S. News & World Report titled "10 Pricey Cities That Pay Off."
-The report ranked cities by its "amenity value," a measurement based on the amount of satisfaction an asset brings to its owner.
+In 2009, Naples was placed 10th in a report by U.S. News & World Report titled "10 Pricey Cities That Pay Off."
+The report ranked cities by its "amenity value", a measurement based on the amount of satisfaction an asset brings to its owner.
 In 2012, a report by Kiplinger ranked Naples with the sixth-highest per capita income in the country, along with the second-highest proportion of millionaires per capita in the US.